PaulPauls/Neuroevolution_of_Augmenting_Topologies_Paper/README.md

       > Authors employ simple evolutionary techniques at unprecedented scales to discover models for the CIFAR-10 and CIFAR-100 datasets, starting from trivial initial conditions.
       > Neuroevolution is capable of constructing large, accurate networks starting from trivial initial conditions while searching a very large space.
 The process described, once started, needs no participation from the experimenter.
+      > A large search space is enabled by allowing to insert and remove whole layers and not restricting the possible values to choose from (yielding a dense search space).
+        Backpropagation is used to optimise the weights.
+The schema of the used EA is an example of tournament selection: a worker selects two individuals from the population at each evolutionary step and compares their fitness.
+The worst of the pair is immediately removed, while the best pair is selected to be a parent.
+A parent undergoes reproduction by producing a copy of itself and applying mutation.
+The modified copy (a child) is trained and put back into the population.
+The worker picks a mutation at random from a predetermined set (altering learning rate, reset weights, insert and remove convolutions, add and skip connections, etc.).
+      > "In this paper we have shown that (i) neuro-evolution is capable of constructing large, accurate networks for two challenging and popular image classification benchmarks;
+        (ii) neuro-evolution can do this starting from trivial initial conditions while searching a very large space; (iii) the process, once started, needs no experimenter participation; and (iv) the process yields fully trained models."
 * [ ] Miikkulaien, Liang, et al - Evolving Deep Neural Networks (**2017**)
       Cited by my resources: 2
       https://arxiv.org/abs/1703.00548